anilaltan/Edie-homepage/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/xobQBuf8zWWmiYMIAZe0) was to build an application to complete the given user stories.
+- [x] User story: I can see a page following the given design
+- [x] User story: I can see a page on mobile following the given design
+- [x] User story: I can go to certain locations by selecting links in navigation or footer

 ## How To Use